Public International Law

 Course content

-This master's course draws on Manchester's established reputation in international legal research to offer you a wide range of optional subjects, and the opportunity to customise your curriculum according to your career ambitions, needs and areas of interest.
+This course draws on Manchester's established reputation in international legal research to offer you a wide range of optional subjects, as well as the opportunity to customise your curriculum according to your career ambitions, needs and your areas of interest.

-The course will also afford you the research skills to continue to expand your knowledge of international law and apply them to a range of professional careers.
+The course will also provide you with the necessary research skills to autonomously continue to expand, sharpen and update your knowledge of international law.

 Qualification, course duration and attendance options